 V.3 (July 17, 2014)

-The IANA transition coordination group (ICG) has one deliverable, a proposal to the U.S. Commerce Department National Telecommunications and Information Administration (NTIA) regarding the transition of NTIA’s stewardship of the IANA functions to the Internet community.
+The IANA stewardship transition coordination group (ICG) has one deliverable: a proposal to the U.S. Commerce Department National Telecommunications and Information Administration (NTIA) regarding the transition of NTIA’s stewardship of the IANA functions to the Internet community.
+The group will conduct itself transparently, consult with a broad range of stakeholders, and ensure that its proposals support the security and stability of the IANA functions.

 The group’s mission is to coordinate the development of a proposal among the communities affected by the IANA functions.
-The IANA parameters fall into three categories: domain names, number resources, and other protocol parameters.
-While there is some overlap among these categories, each poses distinct organizational, operational and technical issues, and each tends to have distinct communities of interest and expertise.
-For those reasons it is best to have work on the three categories of IANA parameters proceed autonomously in parallel and be based in the respective communities of interest.
+The IANA functions are divided into three main categories: domain names, number resources, and other protocol parameters.
+The domain names category falls further into the country code and generic domain name sub-categories.
+While there is some overlap among all of these categories, each poses distinct organizational, operational and technical issues, and each tends to have distinct communities of interest and expertise.
+For those reasons it is best to have work on the three categories of IANA parameters proceed autonomously in parallel and be based in the respective communities.

+The IANA stewardship transition process is taking place alongside a parallel and related process on enhancing ICANN accountability.
+While maintaining the accountability of Internet identifier governance is central to both processes, this group’s scope is focused on the arrangements required for the continuance of IANA functions in an accountable and widely accepted manner after the expiry of the NTIA-ICANN contract.
+Nevertheless, the two processes are interrelated and interdependent and should appropriately coordinate their work.

 The coordination group has four main tasks:

-Act as liaison to the three communities of interest (names, numbers, protocols)
+Act as liaison to all interested parties, including the three directly affected communities (names, numbers, protocols)

-Assess the outputs of the three communities of interest for workability, compatibility and consensus
+Assess the outputs of the three directly affected communities for compatibility and interoperability

 Assemble a complete proposal for the transition